Orange-OpenSource/hurl-jvm/README.md

  -k,--insecure                           Allow connections to SSL sites
                                          without certs
  -L,--location                           Follow redirect
+ -m,--max-time <SECONDS>                 Maximum time in seconds that you
+                                         allow a request/response to take.
+                                         This is the standard timeout.
+                                         See also --connect-timeout
+                                         option.
     --no-color                           Do not colorize output (not yet implemented) -o,--output <file>                      Write output to <file> instead of